sarryqassir/100-days-of-code/log.md

 **Main Goal**: Start applying for jobs at the end of the 100 days regardless of where I'm at.

+**Adapting Goals**:
+- At least 1 leet code question a day
+  - Do questions in python to learn it
+- Review on-the-job and interview skills/ concepts.
+  - Books/ videos + mock interviews/ related conversation

 ### Day 0: January 23, 2022, Sunday

 **Today's Progress**: